Comparing Pole Barn Insulations - Prodex, Fiberglass, Spray and Bubble

 Hot In A Pole Barn - Radiant Heat Transfer

 Ever wonder why it's so hot and wet inside a pole barn in the summer and so cold and wet in winter?
 The metal skin magnifies the heat of the summer and frigid temperatures of the winter.
 Metal is a very good conductor of heat and cold.
-In hot weather, metal framing and sheeting rapidly transfers the sun's heat into the barn, and in cold weather it rapidly transfers the heat out of your barn.
+In hot weather, metal framing and sheeting rapidly radiates the sun's heat into the barn, and in cold weather it rapidly releases the heat out of your barn.
 When warm air comes in contact with the cool metal sheet, condensation occurs.

 Prodex reflects 97% of the radiant energy (primary source of heat flow) that strikes it - Which also protects your animals from Black Globe Effect.
 Prodex also reflects back the heat inside your pole building.
 Each unit of radiant heat energy that is reflected away from your barn in the summer, and each unit that is reflected back during the winter, means less operation of your heating and air conditioning system - Less wear and tear on your equipment - Less money you pay in utility costs.